staying motivated when working from home

 3) Set clear boundaries around work times

 You need to be firm and clearly outline to your loved ones that your work time is not to be disturbed and that you will catch them outside of your designated work hours.
-I like to have quick coffee catch-ups immediately after school drop off only, so I can be back in front of my computer by 9:30 am - 10 am at the latest!
+I like to have quick coffee catch-ups immediately after school drop-off only so I can be back in front of my computer by 9:30 a.m.—10 a.m. at the latest!

 4) Avoid making conversation with your pot plants.
 Connect with other business-minded folks.